netlify/netlify-lambda/README.md

 If you need an escape hatch and are building your lambda in some way that is incompatible with our build process, you can skip the build with the `-s` or `--static` flag.
 [More info here](https://github.com/netlify/netlify-lambda/pull/62).

-## Debugging

-To debug lambdas, prepend the `serve` command with [npm's package runner npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) `npx --node-arg=--inspect netlify-lambda serve ...`.
-Additionally:

-1. make sure that sourcemaps are built along the way (e.g. in the webpack configuration and the `tsconfig.json` if typescript is used)
-2. webpack's uglification is turned off with `optimization: { minimize: false }`.
-If using VSCode,  it is likely that the `sourceMapPathOverrides` have to be adapted for breakpoints to work.

-Netlify Functions [run in Node v8.10](https://www.netlify.com/blog/2018/04/03/node.js-8.10-now-available-in-netlify-functions/) and you may need to run the same version to mirror the environment locally.
-Also make sure to check that you aren't [committing one of these common Node 8 mistakes in Lambda!](https://serverless.com/blog/common-node8-mistakes-in-lambda/)

-Don't forget to search our issues in case someone has run into a similar problem you have!

 ## Netlify Identity

 Make sure to [read the docs](https://www.netlify.com/docs/functions/#identity-and-functions) on how Netlify Functions and Netlify Identity work together.
 Basically you have to make your request with an `authorization` header and a `Bearer` token with your Netlify Identity JWT supplied.
 You can get this JWT from any of our Identity solutions from [gotrue-js](https://github.com/netlify/gotrue-js) to [netlify-identity-widget](https://github.com/netlify/netlify-identity-widget).